EmaMerca/Music-genre-classification/README.md

 # FDS-project
-final project for Foundation of Data Science module
+Final project for Foundation of Data Science module